AnthonyLedru/minishop/README.md

 # Minishop
-This project was done in 48h during the piscine PHP of 42 school.
+This project was done in 48h during the piscine PHP of 42 school.<br>
-We had to make a Minishop without any framework and in php only
+We had to make a Minishop without any framework and in php only (without object).

 ## Usage